 How Many Songs Do I Need for The Signing Of The Register?

 This is another part of your wedding ceremony where you need a little music, as your guests are waiting for you to sign the marriage schedule.

-As it’s the couple, the 2 witnesses and the celebrant who all sign the register, it might take 10 mins, consider having a couple of tunes to play while your signing the register..
+As it’s the couple, the two witnesses and the celebrant who all sign the register, it might take 10 mins; consider having a couple of tunes to play while you’re signing the register.

 Your photographer will also want to take photos at this point.

 Again if you have a playlist, you can stop the music once it’s all done.

 You definitely need a song to play after your ceremony as you exit.

 So, you’re married, have done the paperwork, and are ready to leave the ceremony as a married couple.

 You should have a really happy song for this part.